hellmarbecker/blog/_posts/2021-12-21-druid-data-cookbook---multi-value-dimensions-inside-lookups.markdown

 }
 ```

-We cannot read this directly into Druid.
+We cannot read this directly into a Druid lookup.
 Let's collapse each of these arrays into a comma separated string, for which task [`jq`](https://stedolan.github.io/jq/) comes in handy.
 After some trial and error (the [JQ Play](https://jqplay.org/) website is very helpful for trying out!), I found this neat little `jq` expression:

 ```bash
 jq '.[] |= join(",")' movie_to_label_name.json >movie_to_label_str.json